Gëzim Shalaj: Romania

 Shalaj signed a one-year contract, with the option for two more seasons, at Romanian Liga I side Pandurii Târgu Jiu in July 2014.
 He picked up a toe injury in December, which kept him out of action for a month.
 He ended the 2014–15 campaign with three goals and made six assists in 33 league and cup appearances, including one goal in a 3–1 win over champions Steaua București at the Stadionul Municipal on 15 March.
 The goal against Steaua București saw him named on the Liga I team of the week, alongside his midfield teammates Mihai Pintilii, Mihai Roman, and Dan Nistor.
 He played three matches of the club's run to the 2015 Cupa Ligii final, including a substitute appearance against Dinamo București in the first leg of the semi-final.

 He joined Dinamo București in October 2015.
 He played 169 minutes across seven games before he had his contract cancelled by mutual agreement in December 2015.

 Enosis Neon Paralimni

 Shalaj moved to Cyprus to play for Cypriot First Division club Enosis Neon Paralimni in February 2016.
 He scored on his debut on 6 February, in a 2–0 victory over AEL Limassol at Tsirion Stadium.
 The club were relegated at the end of the 2015–16 season.

 Port Vale

 In August 2016, Shalaj signed a one-year contract with EFL League One club Port Vale.
-Manager Bruno Ribeiro said that Shalaj was "very strong for English football" but would need time to build his fitness as he missed out on pre-season training.